pinchih/HelloGithub/README.md

 # HelloGithub
 First ever Github project

-This line is added for testing propose.
+This line is added for testing purpose.